 This article was written by Dr. Patience Afulani, Assistant Professor at the University of California, San Francisco.
-For more like this, see our public health newsfeed.

 “When I arrived at the health facility around 5pm in the evening, I just sat there and no one was ready to attend to me, they made a comment that if I want to deliver the baby I can just do it where I am sitting.” — Focus group discussion participant in Kenya

 Motherhood should be a dignified experience.
 Yet many women start this journey stripped of their dignity and lacking support.